bjchia/bjchia.github.io/motivation.md

 ## Motivation

+“No one saves us but ourselves.
+No one can and no one may.
+We ourselves must walk the path.” -Buddha

 “It is not about the cards you are dealt, but how you play the hand.” - Randy Pausch, The Last Lecture

 There is nothing noble in being superior to your fellow man.
 True nobility is being noble to your former self.